• Skip to primary navigation

 • Pinch of red pepper flakes

-• Pineapple Salsa, for topping
+• Pineapple Salsa, optional for serving

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.